Year 2 - Owl

 Welcome to Owl Class!

-Mrs Brown is our Teaching Assistant who works with us each morning and some afternoons.
+Mrs Brown is our Higher Level Teaching Assistant (HLTA) who works with us during the week and will teach on Thursday afternoons.

 We will be focussing on London as our capital city to begin with and exploring all of the well-known landmarks that can be found there.
-We have been practising our geographical skills by studying maps and plans and devising our own maps with keys.
-We have tested out our geographical skills in the classroom, around the school grounds and will soon begin to compare the village of Steeple Morden with the city of London!
+We will be practising our geographical skills by studying maps and then making plans to devise our own maps with keys.
+We will practise and use our geographical skills in the classroom and around the school grounds and will later go on to compare the village of Steeple Morden with the city of London!